iree-org/iree/benchmarks/README.md

 * We choose representative real-world models with varying characteristics.
-* We cover different IREE backends and different modes for each backend so that folks working on different component can find the metrics they need.
+* We cover different IREE backends and different modes for each backend so that folks working on different components can find the metrics they need.

-## Benchmark specification
+## Model benchmark specification

 Each benchmark in IREE has a unique identifier with the following format: